Important: #105310 - Create CHAR and BINARY as fixed-length columns

 Recommendation

-CHAR and BINARY fields can be used (for storage or performance adjustments), but only when composed data and queries take care of database-system differences.
+CHAR and BINARY fields can be used for storage or performance adjustments, but only when composed data and queries account for the differences between database systems.

-Otherwise, the "safe bet" is to consistently utilize VARCHAR and VARBINARY columns types.
+Otherwise, the safe bet is to consistently use VARCHAR and VARBINARY column types.